Lindeman, Kenyon

 U.S. National and Regional

-Sustainability Panel, Society of Naval Architects and Marine Engineers; South Atlantic Fishery Management Council: Interdisciplinary Planning Team.
-MPA Expert Workgroup; Habitat Advisory Panel; Snapper-Grouper Advisory Panel; Oculina Bank Reserve Evaluation Team; SAFMC Fishery Ecosystem Plan Writing Teams, Climate, other chapters.
-Marine Connectivity Working Group, National Center for Ecological Analysis and Synthesis.
+- South Atlantic Fishery Management Council: Interdisciplinary Planning Team, MPA Expert Workgroup, Habitat Advisory Panel, Snapper-Grouper Advisory Panel, Oculina Bank Reserve Evaluation Team, Fishery Ecosystem Plan and Climate writing teams.

 Florida State and Local

-Board of Director Memberships, Corporate Governance: Current and past include:
+Board of Director Memberships, Corporate Governance Current and past include:

 Selected Publications